Lightning-Flow-Scanner/lightning-flow-scanner-core/readme.md

 | **SOQL Query In A Loop** ([`SOQLQueryInLoop`](https://github.com/Lightning-Flow-Scanner/lightning-flow-scanner-core/tree/master/src/main/rules/SOQLQueryInLoop.ts)) | To prevent exceeding Apex governor limits, it is advisable to consolidate all your SOQL queries at the conclusion of the flow. |
 | **Unconnected Element** ([`UnconnectedElement`](https://github.com/Lightning-Flow-Scanner/lightning-flow-scanner-core/tree/master/src/main/rules/UnconnectedElement.ts)) | Unconnected elements which are not being used by the Flow should be avoided to keep Flows efficient and maintainable. |
 | **Unused Variable** ([`UnusedVariable`](https://github.com/Lightning-Flow-Scanner/lightning-flow-scanner-core/tree/master/src/main/rules/UnusedVariable.ts)) | To maintain the efficiency and manageability of your Flow, it's advisable to avoid including unconnected variables that are not in use. |

+## Core Functions

+The `index.ts` file in this repository contains the core functionality of the Lightning Flow Scanner Core.
+Below is an overview of the main functions exported from this file:

+### `getRules(ruleNames?: string[]): IRuleDefinition[]`

+This function retrieves the rule definitions used by the Lightning Flow Scanner.
+It takes an optional array of rule names as an argument and returns an array of `IRuleDefinition` objects representing the rules to be executed.

+### `parse(selectedUris: any): Promise<ParsedFlow[]>`

+The `parse` function parses the metadata of Salesforce Lightning Flows, Process Builders, and Workflows from the provided URIs.
+It returns a Promise that resolves to an array of `ParsedFlow` objects containing the parsed metadata.

+### `scan(parsedFlows: ParsedFlow[], ruleOptions?: IRulesConfig): ScanResult[]`

+The `scan` function conducts static analysis on the parsed metadata of Lightning Flows, Process Builders, and Workflows using the specified rules.
+It takes an array of `ParsedFlow` objects and an optional `IRulesConfig` object as arguments and returns an array of `ScanResult` objects representing the results of the analysis.

+### `fix(results: ScanResult[]): ScanResult[]`

+The `fix` function attempts to automatically fix certain issues identified during the static analysis.
+It takes an array of `ScanResult` objects as input and returns a modified array with any applicable fixes applied.

 ## Configurations